stackblitz/bolt.new/MAIN-FOLDER-README.md

-Here's the updated README with a "Tips and Tricks" section based on your provided instructions:

----

 # Bolt.new: AI-Powered Full-Stack Web Development in the Browser

 Welcome to **Bolt.new**, where **AI meets instant web development environments**.
 Bolt.new is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.